adriangcodes/hodl-server/README.md

 # User Guide

-Please refer to docs/user_guide.md
+Please refer to docs/user_guide.md for further details on access details and CRUD routes.

 # ERD

-Please refer to docs/erd.pdf
+Please refer to docs/erd.pdf for this project's ERD, as well as a justification for the database system selection.

 # Feedback